Coach New York: 1941–1985

 Soon after Cahn developed this new process, Lillian Cahn suggested to Miles that the company supplement the factory's men's accessories business by adding women's leather handbags.
 The "sturdy cowhide bags were an immediate hit."
 Miles and Lillian Cahn bought the company through a leveraged buyout in 1961.

 In 1961, Cahn hired Bonnie Cashin, a sportswear pioneer, to design handbags for Coach.
 Cashin "revolutionized the product's design," working as a creative head for Coach from 1962 through 1974.
 Cashin instituted the inclusion of side pockets, coin purses, and brighter colors (as opposed to the usual hues of browns and tans) in the products.
 Cashin designed matching shoes, pens, key fobs, and eyewear, and added hardware to both her clothes and accessories–particularly the silver toggle that became the Coach hallmark–declaring that she had been inspired by a memory of quickly fastening the top on her convertible sports car.

-Richard Rose joined Coach in 1965, and he is responsible for making Coach a household name after putting the product in department stores across the United States and abroad.

 In 1979, Lewis Frankfort joined the company as vice-president of business development.
 During this time, Coach was making $6 million in sales, and products were being distributed through the domestic wholesale channel, primarily in the northeastern United States.
 Mr. Rose, then executive VP of sales, mentored Frankfort, before retiring from his position in the company in 1995.

 In 1981 the company opened its first directly operated retail location on Madison Avenue in Midtown Manhattan.